apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.cache.enable_read_while_writer INT 1
    :reloadable:

-   Enables (``1``) or disables (``0``) ability to a read cached object while the another connection is completing the write to cache for the same object.
-Several other configuration values need to be set for this to become active.
-See :ref:`reducing-origin-server-requests-avoiding-the-thundering-herd`
+   Specifies when to enable the ability to read a cached object while another connection is completing the write to cache for that same object.
+The goal here is to avoid multiple origin connections for the same cacheable object upon a cache miss.
+The possible values of this config are:

+   -  ``0`` = never read while writing
+   -  ``1`` = always read while writing
+   -  ``2`` = always read while writing, but allow non-cached Range requests through to the origin

+   The ``2`` option is useful to avoid delaying requests which can not easily be satisfied by the partially written response.

+   Several other configuration values need to be set for this to be usable.
+See :ref:`Reducing Origin Server Requests
+   <http-proxy-caching.en.html#reducing-origin-server-requests-avoiding-the-thundering-herd>`.

 .. ts:cv:: CONFIG proxy.config.cache.force_sector_size INT 0
    :reloadable: